 So, here’s the good news.
-NHL is one of the more treatable cancers – even at Stage 4!
-Stage 4 non-Hodgkin Lymphoma has a five-year survival rate of 55%!
+NHL is one of the more treatable cancers – Stage 4 non-Hodgkin Lymphoma has a five-year survival rate of 55%!
 Yes, you read that right – 55%!
-When caught early, the survival rate is 72%, and across all stages it is 63%.
+When caught early, the survival rate is 72%, and across all stages, it is 63%.

 To what do we attribute this amazing survival rate, even in advanced disease?
 Researchers, scientists, and clinical research teams.
 In fact, a 2008 article in the JAMA Internal Medicine noted that survival rates for NHL increased from 15 to 27 percentage points across all stages in the time period between 1990 and 2004, depending on factors such as age, sex, and treatments.
 And it is those amazing treatments, my dearest friends, that have made the difference for those with NHL.

 For the most common type of NHL, treatment at stage 4 typically begins with a chemotherapy regimen known as R-CHOP, given in 6 cycles.
 This involves the monoclonal antibody Rituxan, along with cyclophosphamide, doxorubicin, vincristine, and prednisone.
 After these cycles are complete, physicians will typically order imagining to assess the progress made.
 Stem cell transplants may be called for, as well as chemotherapy injected into the cerebrospinal fluid for those with a high likelihood of the disease spreading to the brain.